ifxdb/PythonIfxDB/prebuilt/README.md

 ### Information about the prebuilt driver binaries
 We will be getting to **pip install** soon, for the time being you may download prebuilt native driver binary from prebuilt folder.
 These binaries may not be built with latest source code on the repository.

+FYI: When you download the prebuilt, clone or zip the repository and then take the prebuilt binary.
+The usage of wget, curl etc may not get right binary content from github.

 #### Python 2.7x